 Liz Peace has more than 35 years' experience in government and the property sector.
 She spent her early career in the Ministry of Defence, eventually becoming a key player in the team that created QinetiQ plc.
 She subsequently served as Chief Executive of the British Property Federation (BPF) for thirteen years where she regards her key achievement as being the introduction of Real Estate Investment Trusts (REITS).
 She was awarded a CBE in 2008 for services to the property industry.

-Having retired from the BPF at the end of 2014, Liz now has a portfolio career with a range of non-executive, advisory and charity roles, including as Chairman of LandAid, Centre for London and President of the Property Litigation Association.
-She is a member of the Mayor of London’s Homes for Londoners Board and chairs the Government Property Agency.
-In 2017 Liz was appointed Chairman of the Old Oak and Park Royal Development Corporation (OPDC) and in 2018 she became Chairman of the Shadow Sponsor Board for the Palace of Westminster Restoration and Renewal Programme.
+Having retired from the BPF at the end of 2014, Liz now has a portfolio career with a range of public sector, commercial and charity roles.
+She is a non-executive director at Howard de Walden Estates and RPS Group plc and also at the Connected Places Catapult; she chairs the Centre for London and Real Estate Balance, the property industry’s leading diversity group and is a trustee at the Churches Conservation Trust and Whiteley Village Trust; and in the public sector she is Chairman of the Old Oak and Park Royal Development Corporation (OPDC), the Shadow Sponsor Board for the Palace of Westminster Restoration and Renewal Programme and the recently formed University of Cambridge Property Board.

 Roy Hodson joined the Board in April 2016.
 He brings considerable financial expertise to the Board having been a partner at PwC for 26 years, including serving clients in the property, construction and financial services sectors.
 Roy is a Chartered Accountant (ICAEW) and also Director of a number of commercial companies.
 He mentors at the School for Social Entrepreneurs and the University of Manchester.